 In this contribution, we rely on the HOP filter architecture and the training dataset, and we further apply a smaller rank to the decomposition, i.e., C31 =R=48 as in [1], which was tested in EE1-1.1.2.

 In order to perform the attention mechanism to capture the long-range dependency for the filtering process, A transformer encoder block is introduced to the end of each backbone block.
 The filter configuration is further adjusted to meet the HOP constrains in complexity and memory requirements, for which the number of residue block is set to N=13.
 Fig. 1 shows the architecture of the proposed method with changes to the HOP architecture marked in red.
-Resulting complexity of the filter is 478 kMAC/pixel (block-wise), and the number of parameters is 1.45M.
-The complexity was estimated with the “ptflops” Python API.
+Resulting complexity of the filter is 493 kMAC/pixel (block-wise), and the number of parameters is 1.45M.
+The complexity was primarily estimated with the “ptflops” Python API, and additionally complexity ignored by the API was also estimated.